OMRON’s Health Management Declaration and related activities

 President and CEO

-Our health management activity policy consists of three axes.
+Our health and productivity management activity policy consists of three axes.

 The first is to foster innovative people and organizations.
 We endeavor to create environments that encourage a positive attitude in taking on challenges and that make work rewarding and enjoyable.

 The second is to foster states of mental and physical health for employees to enjoy their lives.
-We encourage employees to lead health-conscious lifestyles and enjoy not only their work, but also their personal hobbies and interests.
+We encourage employees to lead health-conscious lifestyles and enjoy not only their work, but also their personal hobbies and community activities.

 The third is to fill the company with employees who will continue to be active in society, even after they graduate from OMRON.
 If these employees maintain and improve their health, they will remain active in the future and lead fulfilling lives while contributing to society.

-In our pursuit of health management, we created a health management strategy map to identify health issues that will lead to the solutions for management issues.
+In our pursuit of health and productivity management, we created a health and productivity management strategy map to identify health issues that will lead to the solutions for management issues.
 We will incorporate these issues into measures and specific initiatives.
-By clarifying our health management strategy and story in this way, we enhance the effectiveness of our initiatives.
+By clarifying our health and productivity management strategy and story in this way, we enhance the effectiveness of our initiatives.

 Additionally, employee health information is consolidated in a health management system*2 which lets medical staff, health supervisors, and leaders assigned to each division share information necessary for their roles.